This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 - Distance: about 80 miles

 The Kyle of Lochalsh Line starts back on the mainland, just across the iconic Skye Bridge.
-A bus or private transfer will take you to across the bridge to the mainland.
+A bus or private transfer will take you to across the bridge and back to the mainland.

-From Kyle, the route winds along picturesque lochs and down dramatic glens, crossing the whole of the Highlands from west to east.
-The 64 miles to Dingwall are through some of the most spectacular scenery in Scotland.
+From Kyle, the railway route winds along picturesque lochs and down dramatic glens, crossing the whole of the Highlands from west to east.
+The 64 mile journey to Dingwall passes through some of the most spectacular scenery in the whole of Scotland.

 At Dingwall, the line joins up with the Far North Line before heading through the fertile agricultural plain to Inverness.